osxmidi/LinVst/README.md

 Decide on what version to run, either the embedded window version or the standalone window version (the embedded version would probably be the default choice)

-Copy all of the lin-vst-server files (files with lin-vst-server in their names) from the version that was chosen to /usr/bin (either the embedded or standalone version folder)
+Copy all of the lin-vst-serverxxxx files (files with lin-vst-server in their names) from the version that was chosen to /usr/bin (either the embedded or standalone version folder)

 Make a folder and place the windows vst's in it.